orange-neng/MSBD5001-kaggle-up/README.md

 MSBD5001-kaggle-up
 ===========================
 This is my individual project of MSBD 5001 from HKUST 20FAll BDT.
-！Project details are in the following content.
+* Project details are in the following content.

 ### Task Description:
 The individual project counts for 20% of the final grade.
 It's supported by the smart city project of iSingLab (Smart City).